Family Law Service: Serving Protective Orders & Divorce Papers in Tulsa County

 - Temporary orders follow similar service timelines.

-- If personal service fails, alternative methods (publication or certified mail) must comply with §2004(D).
+- If personal service fails, the court may authorize alternative methods (publication or certified mail) under 12 O.S. § 2004(D).

 2. Divorce Petition Service Protocols